anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 The Join Proxy is stateless to minimize the requirements on the constrained Join Proxy device.
 Stateless operation requires no memory in the Join Proxy device, but may also reduce the CPU impact as the device does not need to search through a state table.

-When a joining device as a client attempts a DTLS connection to the EST server, it uses its link-local IP address as its IP source address.
+When a client joining device attempts a DTLS connection to the EST server, it uses its link-local IP address as its IP source address.
 This message is transmitted one-hop to a neighbouring (join proxy) node.
 Under normal circumstances, this message would be dropped at the neighbour node since the joining device is not yet IP routable or it is not yet authenticated to send messages through the network.
-However, if the neighbour device has the Join Proxy functionality enabled, it routes the DTLS message to a specific Registrar.
+However, if the neighbour device has the Join Proxy functionality enabled, it routes the DTLS message to a specific EST server.
 Additional security mechanisms need to exist to prevent this routing functionality being used by rogue nodes to bypass any network authentication procedures.

-If an untrusted DTLS Client that can only use link-local addressing wants to contact a trusted end-point Registrar, it sends the DTLS message to the Join Proxy.
+If an untrusted DTLS Client that can only use link-local addressing wants to contact a trusted end-point EST server, it sends the DTLS message to the Join Proxy.

-The Join Proxy extends this message into a new type of message called Join ProxY (JPY) message and sends it on to the Registrar.
+The Join Proxy extends this message into a new type of message called Join ProxY (JPY) message and sends it on to the EST server.

 The JPY message payload consists of two parts:

   * Header (H) field: consisting of the source link-local address and port of the Pledge (P), and
   * Contents (C) field: containing the original DTLS message.

-On receiving the JPY message, the BRSKI Registrar retrieves the two parts.
+On receiving the JPY message, the EST server retrieves the two parts.

-The BRSKI server transiently stores the Header field information.
+The EST server transiently stores the Header field information.
-The Registrar server uses the Contents field to execute the Registrar server functionality.
+The EST server uses the Contents field to execute the EST server functionality.
-However, when the Registrar replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.
+However, when the EST server replies, it also extends its DTLS message with the header field in a JPY message and sends it back to the Join Proxy.
-The Registrar SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
+The EST server SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
 The Header contains the original source link-local address and port of the DTLS Client from the transient state stored earlier (which can now be discarded) and the Contents field contains the DTLS message.

 On receiving the JPY message, the Join Proxy retrieves the two parts.